 Students may pre-schedule a whole or half personal day.
-Requests for time off are subject to approval by the PD or Clinical Coordinator.
+Requests for time off are subject to approval by the Clinical Coordinator, PD or faculty and should be emailed to the Clinical Coordinator.
+At no time should a student take off without approval.
 Approval for time off is based on the student's progress both clinically and academically.
 Time off will not be approved during final exams, quarterly counseling, weekend or evening clinical rotations.
-Three or more consecutive days missed requires a physician's statement verifying that the student was/is under his/her care.
 Extenuating circumstances can be discussed with program officials and the student must request time off with the appropriate form.